What is a Bulging Disc?

 If you want to take your recovery from thoracic back pain to the next level and live pain-free try the Spinal Backrack.
 It’s a patented class I medical device, can help you become pain free without causing any side effects.
 It has been carefully engineered by the brightest minds on Harley Street to give you the best possible comfort and results.

 Its aim is to treat the underlying causes of your pain.
-By following specific exercise programs using the Backrack, you can decompress your spine, relieve pressure in your back, restore mobility to the thoracic spine and leave your symptoms in the past!
+By following specific disc exercises using the Backrack, you can decompress your spine, relieve pressure in your back, restore mobility to the thoracic spine and leave your symptoms in the past!